Skip to main content

 ToInt(value)

-The ToInt function converts the expression in parentheses to an integer.
-If a parameter is numeric, it returns the integer part of the value.
-If a parameter is a string, it tries to parse it and returns the corresponding integer part of the value.
-It returns an error if it cannot convert the value.
+Converts the expression in parentheses to an integer.
+If the parameter is numeric, returns the integer part.
+If the parameter is a string, parses it and returns the corresponding integer.
+Returns an error if the value cannot be converted.

 Example